 “If there was any justice, Paul Freeman would be a household name.”

 Justice, it seems, may be right around the corner for the Welsh-born singer, songwriter, and multi-instrumentalist.
 Paul Freeman has enjoyed a recent buzz-worthy wave of critical and commercial success—a wave he now prepares to ride to new heights with the release of his first full-length album, Shotgun Skyline, and its second single, “Prayers Pills And Pictures.”

-The single’s release is a breakthrough moment for Freeman, an artist who is no stranger to big moments.
+The single’s release is a wonderful follow-up moment for Freeman, an artist who is no stranger to big moments.
 Freeman has toured the world and performed with a veritable “who’s who” of pop and rock music: James Blunt, Chris Cornell, Chris Isaac, Joe Cocker, Roger Daltrey, Ron Wood, Todd Rundgren, and Steve Winwood just to name a few.
 He’s played guitar on Blunt’s iconic recording of “You’re Beautiful,” written a 2017 Top-40 Billboard hit for Sleeping With Sirens, and has written songs covered by Robbie Williams, Meat Loaf, and Mark Owen of Take That.
 His co-writing credits include work with Deana Carter and Carol Bayer Sager.

-This breakthrough moment however, is different than the others he’s experienced.
+This moment however, is different than the others he’s experienced.
 This is the continuation of a new chapter for Freeman, one with him and his work up front and in the spotlight—a spotlight powered by his new record deal with Merrill Artists (ECR Music Group/SONY) and by the authenticity and intimacy of the new music he’s written and recorded.